pNMRsim: a general simulation program for large problems in solid-state NMR

 - Library documentation (internal use)

-The following source packages ought to compile on any Unix-like environment (including the Cygwin environment for Windows).
-Compiling from scratch is not easy, however, so is only recommended if the binaries above are unsuitable.
+The source packages ought to compile on any Unix-like environment (including the Cygwin environment for Windows).
+Compiling from scratch is not easy and there are some subtle licencing issues associated with a fraction of the code.
 The source code is only updated irregularly; use the binaries to be sure of having the up-to-date version.

 - libcmatrix This "lite" version of the library does not include the code for periodic spin systems